PhilipSpechler/Visual_QC_for_MRI_Datasets/README.md

 Ideally, the backup directory is a remote data server, google drive, etc. in case a lab rat eats your computer.

 ## Getting Started
-To start your QC project, open up a terminal, cd to the working directory, then call up the script!
+To start your QC project after completing the setup, open up a terminal, cd to the working directory, then call up the script!
 >cd \<workdir>
 >python vis_QC_2.8.py